How to Avoid Life Insurance Denial

 Be careful when completing Life Insurance Policy applications!
 This is vitally important.

-Did you know: Some insurance companies instruct their agents: (1) to ask the application questions, and insert the answers themselves; and then (2) not to release the application except to have the prospective insured sign the application.
+2. To not release the application except to have the prospective insured sign the application.

 This leads to potential confusion, only to allow the insurance company to later claim that the application response was erroenous, and that the insurance company therefore could refuse to honor the promises in the Life Insurance Policy.

-If your Life Insurance Company denies coverage – you may have important recourse.
+If you are experiencing life insurance denial – you may have important recourse.
 You can fight Life Insurance Companies’ wrongful coverage denials!

 In Thompson v.
 Occidental Life Insurance Company of Calif.
 (1973) 9 Cal.3d 904, the husband/insured purchased a life policy naming his wife as the beneficiary.
 After the husband’s accidental death, the life insurance company denied coverage and returned the policy premium.

-Defendant Occidental claimed, among other things, that the husband had made a material misrepresentation on the application, because he did not reveal various medical consultations regarding leg vain inflammation and leg pain, which included 10 medical consultations with five different doctors.
+Defendant Occidental claimed, among other things, that the husband had made a material misrepresentation on the application because he did not reveal various medical consultations regarding leg vein inflammation and leg pain, which included 10 medical consultations with five different doctors.
 Defendant Occidental further claimed that if the husband had revealed this information, it would not have issued the policy.

 The trial court awarded judgment to the plaintiff/beneficiary wife against Occidental.
 The California Supreme Court affirmed the award in favor of the wife.
 In affirming the award in favor of the plaintiff/wife, the Court first discussed the general rules regarding life insurance applications and misrepresentations:

-● An insurance company has a right to know all of the information that the applicant for insurance knows regarding the state of his health and medical history.
+● An insurance company has a right to know all of the information that the applicant for insurance knows regarding the state of his/her health and medical history.

 ● Material misrepresentation or concealment of such facts are grounds for rescission of the policy – actual intent by the insured to misrepresent need not be shown.